Claire-Fisher/colour-theory-ms1/README.md

 - **Testing During Development**

+  - During the development process, I was manually testing in the following ways:-

+    1. Manually testing each element for appearance and responsiveness via a simulated live server using an extension in VSCode.
+    2. Published the page via GitHub pages and shared with fellow developers and other users to get feedback.

+  - I tested my site on different browsers to ensure cross-compatibility.
+I asked other users to test browsers I don't have access to (Safari - Testers credited in thanks section).
+Browsers used for testing include:

+    - Chrome
+    - Edge
+    - Firefox
+    - Safari

   - I used a Chrome extension to check my site for spelling errors.
 [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik/related)

 - **Validator Testing**